-The IMA has received several complaints regarding EU citizens experiencing delays in obtaining a Statement of National Insurance contributions from HMRC when this statement has been requested by the EU citizen’s host country.
+The IMA has received several complaints regarding EU citizens experiencing delays in obtaining a Statement of insurance periods to be taken into account when calculating unemployment benefit from HMRC when this statement has been requested by the EU citizen’s host country.
 These documents are used to verify periods of insurance and employment in an EU country and the UK.
 This information is considered in a EU citizen’s host country for the award of benefits.

 There was potential that this issue could still affect many qualifying citizens who need to prove their national insurance contributions in order to claim benefits in their host country